How to Code an Open-Ended Question into a Multiple Response Question in Q

 - Now select one or more code options that you wish to allocate these responses to on the right.

-- Press Complete to apply your coding selection.
+- Press Categorize as to apply your coding selection.

 Coding by searched responses

 On this occasion, I only want to code into the main brands of ‘Pepsi’ and ‘Coca-Cola’ but due to the overlap in responses between the two brands it seems easier to code by searching for specific responses instead.
 Q’s coding window includes an A-Z sort function and a Find option to aid searching for specific terms.
 The best way to use these features is to use the Show responses from: drop-down in the top left of the screen to change the displayed responses.
 By default, Q shows uncoded responses only but you can choose to select the code categories already created (on the right) or all responses instead.

 - As I want to show all responses regardless of whether they have been coded or not, I select (all responses) in the Show responses from: drop-down.